walshbr/introduction-to-text-analysis/topic-modeling/topic-modeling-case-study.md

 Looking at these topics, we might see that a number of them deal with aspects of sound recording.
 In particular, the texts often tend to talk about the act of producing these recordings.
 This makes sense, as users of LibriVox actually create and upload recordings themselves.
 Topics 15 and 17 are also notable, as they represent French and German language topics.
 In any large corpus that is primarily one language, texts written in other languages will tend to group together.
 If we assumed before that medical language would tend to occur next to each other, this makes sense.
 French vocabulary is far more likely to appear next to other French vocabulary, in a text that is entirely French, relative to a larger corpus that is primarily in English.

 Information like this can be very useful, because topic modeling also spits out, for each document in the corpus, a matrix showing what percentage each topic is likely to contribute to that text.
-It might contain hundreds of thousands of segments that look something like this \(modified slightly for readability\):
+The matrix might contain hundreds of thousands of segments that look something like this \(modified slightly for readability\):

 ```
 0 httpsforum.librivox.orgviewtopic.phpf23t2